Nursery Cryme: Background

 Nursery Cryme was Genesis' first album with drummer Phil Collins (left, pictured in the 1980s) and guitarist Steve Hackett (right, pictured in 1977).

-Genesis recorded their second album as a professional outfit, Trespass in July 1970, but immediately afterwards, founding member and guitarist Anthony Phillips quit owing to increased stress and unhappiness in touring.
+Genesis recorded their second album as a professional outfit, Trespass, in July 1970, but immediately afterwards, founding member and guitarist Anthony Phillips quit owing to increased stress and unhappiness in touring.
 The other founders—singer Peter Gabriel, keyboardist Tony Banks and bassist/guitarist Mike Rutherford—almost split up the group, but decided to carry on and replace drummer John Mayhew with someone who was of equal stature to the others.

 Phil Collins joined as the new drummer in August, also becoming an important backing vocalist, but they were unable to find a suitable replacement for Phillips.
 This led to the group completing the first half of their 1970–1971 tour as a four-piece with Rutherford playing rhythm guitar and bass pedals and Banks playing lead guitar lines on a Pianet through a distorted fuzz box amplifier in addition to his own keyboard parts.
-Banks credited this to improving his technique as it required him to play two keyboards simultaneously.
+Banks credited this with improving his technique, for it required him to play two keyboards simultaneously.
 The group felt that Collins was the best drummer they had worked with at that point, and his playing style and musical tastes gave a new dimension to their sound.
 Some songs were not practical to play live as a four-piece, so they looked again for a lead guitarist.
 In November 1970, Mick Barnard joined the group on recommendation from Friars Aylesbury's David Stopps, and "The Musical Box" was added to the live set.
-However, the rest of the group realised that Barnard was not up to the same standard as Phillips, and they kept a look out for a better player.
+However, the rest of the group realised that Barnard was not up to the same standard as Phillips, and they kept a look-out for a better player.

 Genesis recruited Steve Hackett after Gabriel spotted an advert he placed in Melody Maker in December 1970, which read "Imaginative guitarist/writer seeks involvement with receptive musicians, determined to drive beyond existing stagnant music forms."
-He saw Genesis play a concert at the Lyceum Theatre, London on 28 December, and was told by Gabriel that Barnard would have to be replaced.
+He saw Genesis play a concert at the Lyceum Theatre, London, on 28 December, and was told by Gabriel that Barnard would have to be replaced.
 Barnard was dismissed from the band on 5 January 1971.
 Hackett quickly developed a rapport with Rutherford, sharing their love of twelve-string guitars and new musical ideas, and joined the band in early 1971.